Saale-Orla-Kreis II: Members

 The constituency was held by the Christian Democratic Union from its creation in 1994 until 2009, during which time it was represented by Gottfried Schugens.
 It was won by The Left in 2009, and was represented by Heidrun Sedlacik.
 The CDU's candidate Christian Herrgott regained the constituency in 2014, and was re-elected in 2019.
+In 2024, Ringo Mühlmann of Alternative for Germany won the seat.